KarimZakzouk/NeuralDigit/README.md

 This C++ project implements a neural network for handwritten digit recognition using the MNIST dataset.
 The network architecture consists of three layers with 785, 30, and 10 neurons respectively.

+## Online Demo

+An online demonstration is available where you can try out the trained model.
+Visit [NeuralDigit Demo](https://karimzakzouk.github.io/NeuralDigit/) to test the model with your own handwritten digits and see how well it performs.

 ## Image Preprocessing (Web Version)

 The process begins by scaling down the bounding box of the input drawing to a size of 20x20 pixels.
 The image is then centered on the center of mass of the pixels within a 28x28 image.
 This preprocessing step prepares the image for feeding it into the pre-trained neural network.